 Casting the dark cloud over society, 'Dipsomania' is escalating its wings all over the world.
 Alcoholism, which used to be restricted within the tribes, has gradually become more intense than ever before.
 The so-called civilized society is immersing in this malaise, where it is seen to be fashionable.
-Long ago, hard liquor is consumed during the festive season only, but nowadays, its consumption has increased regularly.
+Long ago, hard liquor is consumed during the festive season only, but nowadays, its consumption has increased to a great extent.
 According to the report, three out of every ten men are alcohol addicts.
 Not only men but women are also walking in the same direction.

 Now a question arises again - are they (true alcoholics) capable enough to decrease their consumption on their own?
 The answer is - big No. While some of them can be conscious but the majority can't.
 Different voluntary organizations are now doing significant services to curb the menace of alcoholism.
 Organizing seminars, live events, opening counseling clinics to make people aware of this social evil causing damnation.
 Government has to play a more active role by making TV advertisements, films, etc.

 Studies show that early drinkers are more prone to 'dipsomania,' which is also a psychological state, where a person can not stop himself/herself from drinking excess liquor.
-Dipsomania is associated with the uncontrollable urge to drinking alcohol regularly, which is also called 'binge drinking.
-In recent days the youth has adopted the culture of drinking alcohol.
+Dipsomania is associated with the uncontrollable urge to drinking alcohol regularly, which is also called 'binge drinking'.
+In recent days youth has adopted the culture of drinking alcohol.
 The main reason for that can be high-income sources, hoodlum friends, and sometimes family history.

 Consumption of alcohol has almost doubled over a decade.
 Brands of liquor are flooding the market with all the official patronage.
 With that, the annual toll on life is also increasing alarmingly.
 Whereas a few years back the figure was2-3%, now it has increased 20-30%.
 Now and then, news comes up with the sudden death caused by poisonous, illicit alcohol.
 Rehabilitation centers are filled with such dipsomaniacs.
-Most of them are youths and college-goers, and a 45 years old person, with all his concerns, can be seen in the centers.
+Most of them are youths and college-goers, and also a 45 years old person, with all his concerns, can be seen in those centers.

 Cold areas legalized drinking alcohol with its limitations.
 Hot areas' consumption level is higher than the frosty places, which are nothing else but luxury.
 Festivals are filled with alcoholic drinks.
 These drinks are glamorized in many films where the father-son duo consumes alcohol sitting on the same couch.
 Now drinking alcohol with their seniors and juniors is considered to be fashionable.
-They often give excuses for being modern and up-to-date in society.
+They often give excuses of being modern and up-to-date in society.
 It is strange that even after imposing prohibition, people secretly or sometimes openly purchase alcohol which adds more fuel to grow alcohol businesses.
 All the privately owned rehabilitation centers or counseling clinics along with the government have to play vital roles to curb the menace effectively with strict prohibition.
 If it displeases the consumers, let them be.

 Leave a comment